Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Disbursement

-Approved requests trigger an automatic transfer to the end user, or in later integrations, directly to a supplier on the user's behalf.
+Approved requests trigger a transfer to the user or, in later integrations, straight to a supplier.

 5. 5